-- · A Global Footprint Approach;
+- A Global Footprint Approach;

-- A Global Climate Risk Approach; and
+- · A Global Climate Risk Approach; and

 - A Global Approach to Clients and Products.

-The Chairman of BNYMIL is the Senior Management Function ("SMF") allocated responsibility for 'identifying and managing the financial risk from climate change.'
-The Chairman delegates climate-related risk responsibilities to the following SMFs for BNYMIL:
+The Chair of BNYMIL is the Senior Management Function ('SMF') allocated responsibility for 'identifying and managing the financial risk from climate change.'
+The Chair delegates climate-related risk responsibilities to the relevant SMFs and senior Management within the Lines of Business and Operations.